FRM4RADAR/FRM4RADAR/README.md

 - filtering of noise

 TODO:
-- converting timestamps from seconds from... to datetime objects
+- converting timestamps from seconds since... to datetime objects
 - saving processed files as daily files (only creates plots at the moment)
 - more options regarding the averaging(selecting a timestamp or height level to average around)
 - adding error handling if the averaging values are invalid